 In 2018 our wellbeing engagement scores increased again and we continue to build our wellbeing programme by offering support, resources, personal stories and engaging tools.

-Here’s how we helped our colleagues stay well in 2016:
+Here’s how we helped our colleagues stay well:

-We launched several mindfulness support tools this year, with over 4,000 colleagues having face-to-face mindfulness sessions.
-This was part of our support for Time to Change (the UK’s biggest programme to challenge mental health stigma), which we’ve supported since 2014.
+We continued to promote our mental health support and resources including mindfulness and our mental health toolkit.
+This remains part of our support for Time to Change (the UK’s biggest programme to challenge mental health stigma), which we have supported since 2014.

-We’ve also seen a high number of colleagues using our Employee Assistance Programme, which teaches them ways of dealing with change and building their resilience.
+We have also continued to see a high number of colleagues using our Employee Assistance Programme, which supports them in with dealing with change and building resilience.

-To help our colleagues develop a work life balance, to create an inclusive, flexible working culture and to help us focus on our customers’ needs, we offer choice in working locations and patterns.
+To help our colleagues develop a healthy work-life balance, to create an inclusive, flexible working culture and to help us focus on our customers’ needs, we offer choice in working locations and working patterns -

-- Support and guidance offered to all colleagues through a web portal.
+- Support and guidance is offered to all colleagues through a web portal

-- We set up a number of spoke sites in existing buildings around London making it easier for colleagues to work closer to home and closer to customers.
+- We set up a number of ‘spoke sites’ across the country making it easier for colleagues to work closer to home and closer to customers